mlbench/mlbench-docs/benchmark-tasks.rst

 #. **Dataset**
     The `WMT-17 <http://www.statmt.org/wmt17/>`_
-    dataset containing a set translated sentences from multiple languages.
+    dataset containing a set of translated sentences from multiple languages.
     We exclusively use English-German translation from this dataset.

 #. **Training Algorithm**
-    We use standard Adam as the optimizer (that is distributed Adam with synchronous all-reduce communication before each update step).
+    We use Distributed Adam as the optimizer.
+Before each weight update, gradients on all workers are average using an `all_reduce` operation.
+    That way, all workers have the same gradients and hence the same weight updates.
     However, since the data is quite large, weight updates don't happen for all batches.
 Instead, the gradients are aggregated for a certain number of batches.
 For example, when using 2 workers, we update every 8 batches (for 4 workers, it would be 4 batches).
     We call this parameter `update frequency`.